Advanced Approaches to EMDR Target Sequencing

 Clinical Application: A Case Example

-Consider a client presenting with complex trauma symptoms including panic attacks, nightmares, and low self-worth.
+To see how these sequencing decisions unfold in practice, consider a client presenting with complex trauma symptoms including panic attacks, nightmares, and low self-worth.
 Using a basic timeline, you identify numerous adverse childhood experiences, but the client has difficulty prioritizing.

 Finally, you move into present-day triggers, such as workplace stress, and then develop future templates for handling conflicts with confidence and self-trust.
 This sequencing illustrates how advanced models can guide EMDR Phase 1 treatment planning toward efficient, comprehensive healing.